 We're talking about your life.

-Barb Barbuda, which I'd never heard of, 2,000 residents.
+You saw the devastation of this island, Barbuda, which I'd never heard of, 2,000 residents.

-It totally demolished the whole island.
+It totally demolished the whole island, the whole thing.

 95% of all dwellings are gone.

-I mean, you've got it wiping out two Caribbean islands, battering Puerto Rico with 185 mile an hour recorded winds, and destroying 95% of Barbuda and St. Martin, killing at least 10 people.
+I mean, you've got it wiping out two Caribbean islands, battering Puerto Rico with 185 mile an hour recorded winds and destroying 95% of Barbuda and St. Martin, killing at least 10 people.

-And you know, there's one other article out today.
+And, you know, there's one other article out today.

 And we have two South Florida nuclear power plants.